-Rule 3.4 - Witnesses
+Rule 3.7 - Witnesses

 - A. Although witnesses are excluded from the trial proceedings in actual trials, for educational purposes, witnesses in the Mock Trial Program will remain in the courtroom for the entire trial.
-Witnesses will sit in designated seating at the front of the courtroom. - (Virtual) Although witnesses are excluded from the trial proceedings in actual trials, for educational purposes, witnesses in the Mock Trial Program will remain in the virtual courtroom for the entire trial.
-Witnesses must remain seated with their video on, and microphone unmuted for their examination only. - B. The fact situation, witness statements, stipulations, and exhibits, are the official case materials and make up the sole source of information for testimony. - C. A witness can only testify to their own witness statement and any portion of the fact situation, stipulations, and exhibits of which they would reasonably have knowledge.
-Witnesses may not testify or respond to another witness' testimony, unless otherwise stated in the stipulations.

-- D. Unless otherwise stated, attorneys may not solicit information from a witness that requires the witness to testify to information from another witness' statement or information not included in their own statement. - E. The witness statements contained in the case material should be viewed as signed statements made to the police by the witnesses.
+Witnesses will sit in designated seats at the front of the courtroom. - (Virtual) Although witnesses are excluded from the trial proceedings in actual trials, for educational purposes, witnesses in the Mock Trial Program will remain in the virtual courtroom for the entire trial.
+Witnesses must remain seated with their video on, and microphone unmuted for their examination only. - B. The fact situation, witness statements, stipulations, and exhibits are the official case materials and make up the sole source of information for testimony. - C. A witness can only testify to their own witness statement and any portion of the fact situation, stipulations, and exhibits of which they would reasonably have knowledge.
+Witnesses may not testify or respond to another witness' testimony unless otherwise stated in the stipulations. - D. Unless otherwise stated, attorneys may not solicit information from a witness that requires the witness to testify to information from another witness' statement or information not included in their own statement. - E. The witness statements contained in the case material should be viewed as signed statements made to the police by the witnesses.
 Unless otherwise specified, a witness can be impeached if they contradict the case material contained in their witness statement or fact situation using the procedures as outlined in the case material. - F. Because this is a mock trial, witnesses may not be treated as hostile witnesses. - G. All witnesses must be called in the allotted time.
 If the direct examination attorney runs out of time without calling one or more witnesses, the direct examination attorney and the witness will each automatically receive a score of zero for each witness not called, and the cross-examination attorney will automatically be awarded ten points for each witness not called.
-Once the time allotted for witnesses has ended, direct examination attorneys may not call any other witnesses. - H. Cross-examination is required for all witnesses.
-If the cross-examination attorney does not cross one or more witnesses, the cross-examination attorney will receive a cross-examination score of zero for the witnesses. - I. Witnesses are not allowed to use notes while testifying during trial.
+Once the time allotted for witnesses has ended, direct examination attorneys may not call any other witnesses.